Bod9001/DockerFileForAMDAIWin/README.md

 ```
 ## How to steps for automatic1111

-now, open a terminal to the docker file and run
+now, open a terminal in /wsl_2_rocm_docker_win and run docker file (if you haven't Built it already)

+docker build -t wsl_2_rocm_docker_win .

+wait for it to finish ( this may take a while )

+and then,

+go to /automatic_1111 and do

-docker build -t stable-diffusion-amd-wsl .
+docker build -t automatic_1111 .

 wait for it to finish ( this may take a while )